 In addition to its recent funding, Wildflower inked a strategic partnership with Everyday Health, the company that operates the popular ‘What to Expect’ digital franchise that reaches about 75 percent of pregnant women in the United States.
 The partnership will help Wildflower extend its range of services to health plans and employers, and reach pregnant women earlier with the most comprehensive content offering available on the market.

-Wildflower’s existing contracts with commercial and Medicaid health plans cover 2 million members through its flagship product, Due Date Plus, which tracks more than 50 pregnancy risk factors to stratify populations and refer them to appropriate medical interventions.
+Wildflower’s existing contracts with commercial and Medicaid health plans cover 2 million members through its flagship product, Due Date Plus, which tracks more than 50 pregnancy risk factors to stratify populations and refer them to appropriate medical order tramadol now interventions.
 The application maps a series of personalized milestones and notifications that guide a woman through her pregnancy.
 It identifies about one-third of women as having pregnancy risks and connects them at the right time to the programs and benefits available from their health plan.
 About 70 percent of Due Date Plus users tap into its enterprise features to help them make better healthcare decisions based on their health benefits.

 With this announcement, Kresimir Letinic, MD, Ph.D., Managing Director at Easton Capital and John Crumpler, Co-founder and General Partner at Hatteras Venture Partners join the Wildflower board of directors.